10 Ableton Live Tips to Start Music Production

-The best DJs and music producers in the world use samples, loops and pre-recorded hits in most of their tracks.
+The best DJs and music producers in the world use samples, loops, and pre-recorded hits in most of their tracks.
 Music libraries that are created by your favorite producer or record label are highly recommended.
-Loopmasters offer a huge variety of free and premium libraries.
+Loopmasters offers a massive variety of free and premium libraries.
 Including the biggest and most popular labels and categorized by genre and formats.
 Only by registering to their website you will get 1GB free samples and loops.
-Prime Loops is also a superb website that presents a well-categorized menu to find anything you want.
+Prime Loops is also an excellent website that presents a well-categorized menu to find anything you want.
 From music libraries and samples to DAW and plug-in presets as well as FREE music production tutorials and tips.

 2. Take it easy with downloading

-One thing you don’t want is a library with a thousand music packs, effects, plug-ins and digital instruments.
-Pick the best music libraries, exceptional plug-ins that overcome Ableton’s tools and a few instruments such as Massive by NI, Sylenth, Absynth and couple more.
+One thing you don’t want is a library with a thousand music packs, effects, plug-ins, and digital instruments.
+Pick the best music libraries, exceptional plug-ins that overcome Ableton’s tools and a few instruments such as Massive by NI, Sylenth, Absynth, and a couple more.
 You don’t want to end up with TB of hard disc captured space by tools you never use.

-“First 2 tips apply before you enter Ableton Live and for all DAW’s”
+“First two tips apply before you enter Ableton Live and for all DAW’s.”